keithmmitchell/osticket-prereqs/README.md

 ![image](https://github.com/keithmmitchell/osticket-prereqs/assets/174253055/d63c0ee1-b4fa-4f35-b260-f14e0a783adb)

 Next the file c:\inetpub\wwwroot\osTicket\include\ost-config.php needs to be set back to to Read Only.
-To do this right click the file and select Properties then the Security tab.
+Right click the file and select Properties then the Security tab.

 <br />